nodemcu/nodemcu-firmware/app/u8glib/README.md

 rm out/*png out/*xbm
 ```

-It read all the png in the current folder and put resulting mono to ./out/
+Convert all the png in the current folder and put resulting .mono to ./out